 - Run At The Cup: During the last game of the finals, the Sumprats finish the second period down 5-0 against the Lone Stars, struggling without Vi.
 Caitlyn pulls off the rally by not only switching to Vi's position (even wearing her sweater) but staying on the ice for the entire final periodnote , running up the score to win the game (and the championship) 6-5.

 - The Blind Side: Michael leads one in the Crusaders-Lions game.

 - The Waterboy: The pivotal moment being Bobby Boucher's arrival at the Bourbon Bowl at halftime

-- Rocky Balboa, several times across the series.
-(Though it's harder to determine whether someone is 'losing' or not in boxing then it is in other sports since there's no real scoring system - yes, the judges do keep score, but they don't determine anything unless no one wins straight out.)
+- Rocky: Rocky Balboa, several times across the series.
+Though it's harder to determine whether someone is 'losing' or not in boxing than it is in other sports since there's no real scoring system - yes, the judges do keep score, but they don't determine anything unless no one wins straight out.

 - Every Disney movie involving a rookie sports player ever.

 - In Lonesome Jim, the protagonist gets to train a girl's basketball team (previously trained by his suicidal brother.)
 They've been losing all their games.
 After he gives them an inspirational speech, they do score!
 It's all very stirring.
 Then cut to the end of the game: they haven't scored a single point since and have been defeated once more.
 It's very funny.